Fiserv/firstvision-apac/docs/APIs/BNPL/Reset-Snooze-Count.md

 | -------- | :-------: | :--: | :------------: | ------------------ |
 | `accountId` | Path Variable | *string* | 19 | Unique identification number for cardholder billing account. |
 | `sequenceNumber` | Query Parameter | *integer* | 5 | This is the iPlan sequence number when each time a new iPlan is created |

-*In addition to the above mentioned minimum field, one of the request payload variable is required.*

 ### Error Codes